y3owk1n/undo-glow.nvim/README.md

 - **Library potential** - use it as a foundation for other plugins
 - **Tested code** - important parts of the codebase are thoroughly tested
 - **Easy plugin integration** - seamlessly integrate with other plugins via the exposed highlight API
+- **Window-Specific Highlighting:** Restrict highlights & animations to the active window when the same buffers are splitted, ensuring that only the current view displays the visual feedback.

 ### Is this plugin for you?